pablosastregarau/pablosastregarau/README.md

 ## Hi there 👋

+My name is Pablo Sastre-Garau, I just started a new position in September 2025 at CGI as an AI & Data Engineer.
+I'm trying to be a better developper, Data architect and AI engineer every day and in this GitHub, I'll share with you my everyday personal work. :)

 <!--
 **pablosastregarau/pablosastregarau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.